magneticio/vamp2setup/README.md

 To clarify a bit what is going to happen when you submit, let's first go through the purpose of each field:

-- **Service Name**: the name of the Service on which you want to run the A/B testing.
+- **Vamp Service Name**: the name of the Vamp Service on which you want to run the A/B testing.
-- **Service Port**: the Service port to use.
-- **Gateway Name**: the Gateway through which the Service will be exposed.
 - **Period in minutes**: the time interval in minutes after which periodic updates to the configuration will happen.
 - **Step**: the amount by which the route's weights will shift at each update.
 - **Tags**: a descriptive value for a specific version of the service.
 - **Subset**: the subset of the service.
 - **Target**: the url that we want the users to reach to consider the test a success.

-When the form has been correctly filled and submitted the Experiment will first save its configuration and then create a Virtual Service with the same name.
+When the form has been correctly filled and submitted the Experiment will first save its configuration and then update the related Vamp Service with a new configuration.
-By clicking on List Virtual Service you will be able to see this new Virtual Service and check its configuration, although you won't be able to change it or delete it directly.
+By clicking on List Virtual Service and looking for the shop-vamp-service Virtual Service, you will be able to check its configuration, although you won't be able to change it or delete it directly.
 Below you can see how ths configuraiton should look:

 ![](images/screen27.png)